joseph-allen/fullstack-swe-takehome/README.md

 - now - seatedAt >= partySize x 3s, mark as done, and increase availableSeats += partySize
 - While availableSeats allows - pop earliest waiting party and process.

 4. We assume customers are seated automatically and handled by the resturant, ending our flow.
+Users press a check-in button in their app, as required.

 Mongo:
 Parties

 ```
 {
+  uuid: String,
-  id: String,
+  partyID: String,
   name: String,
   size: Number,
   status: "waiting" | "seated" | "done",